juw0n/devops-project/ansible/chapter-2/Readme.md

 ### USING ANSIBLE TO MANAGE PASSWORDS, USERS, AND GROUPS
-Users and passwords are the building blocks of identity management, while groups allow you to manage a collection of users and control access to files, directories, and commands.
+Managing users, passwords, and groups is fundamental to system identity and access control.
+Groups simplify permissions management by grouping users and assigning collective access to files, directories, and commands.

 #### Enforcing Complex Passwords

-Enforcing complicated passwords on all hosts that users can access is necessary because letting users choose a strong password can lead to trouble.
+Letting users create their own passwords can lead to weak security.
-We use code to enforce strong passwords for all users.
+We use _Ansible automation_ to enforce strong, complex passwords across all hosts.

-Ansible modules are units of code that can control system resources or execute system commands on an OS, such as enabling a firewall, managing users, or installing software.
-Ansible provides a module library that you can execute directly on remote hosts or through playbooks. e.g., `modules are`: package, lineinfile, copy, apt (for ubuntu), user, group, and file etc
+Ansible provides modules, which are code units that interact with system resources or execute system commands on an OS, such as enabling a firewall, managing users, or installing software.
+Ansible provides a module library that you can execute directly on remote hosts or through playbooks.
+Common modules include:
+- package – for software installation
+- lineinfile – for editing files line-by-line
+- copy, user, group, file, and apt – for system management

-Similar to modules are plugins, which are pieces of code that extend core Ansible functionality.
-Ansible uses a plugin architecture to enable a rich, flexible, and expandable feature set.
+Similar to modules are plugins, which are pieces of code that extend core Ansible functionality which enable a rich, flexible, and expandable feature set.

+#### ⚙️ PAM & pam_pwquality
-To ensure that every user has a strong password, we employ code.
-To accomplish this, we install a linux plug-in called ***Pluggable Authentication Modules (PAM)***, a user authentication framework used by the majority of Linux distributions, using an Ansible task.
+To enforce password complexity, we configure Pluggable Authentication Modules (PAM) using Ansible. we install a linux plug-in called ***Pluggable Authentication Modules (PAM)***, a user authentication framework used by the majority of Linux distributions, using an Ansible task.
-The PAM module's pam_pwquality plug-in is in charge of creating complex passwords.
-This module verifies passwords according to specified criteria.
+The pam_pwquality plugin, part of the PAM stack, verifies password strength according to defined policies or specified criteria.

 Ansible tasks should start with a name declaration that defines their goal.
 Then the Ansible package module, which performs the software installation.
 The package module usually requires to set two parameters: **name and state**.
 The package name (which must be present in the Linux Distro repository, i.e., found in the Ubuntu repository) and the state should be present.
 ***To remove a package, set the state to absent***.
-If you install the package (present) and then delete the task from Ansible, the package will still be installed on the next provision.
-You would have to explicitly set the package to absent if you wanted the host to represent your desired state.

 #### Configuring pam_pwquality to Enforce a Stricter Password Policy